hernaneche/delorean/readme.md

     if(functionE()!=0)
      {error management}

-But what if at error I wish to jump the other? and what if I wish to "retry" the one that fail? and of course, what if I also want the code to be clean and beautiful ?
+But what if I wish to skip at error ?
+and what if I wish to "retry" the one that fail?
+and of course, what if I also want the code to be clean and beautiful ?

 this is another option of coding: